-Three A Level programme of study (students who have achieved six or more subjects graded 8 or 9 may be eligible to study four A Levels).
-Pathway 1 students may wish to take a BTEC course.
+Three A-Level programme of study (students who have achieved six or more subjects graded 8 or 9 may be eligible to study four A Levels).

 iii.
-Pathway 2: open to students whose best 8 GCSE grades add up to 35-39.
+Pathway 2: open to students whose best 8 GCSE grades add up to 37-46.

-Combination of A-level and Applied General qualifications, equivalent to three A Levels.
+Combination of A-levels and Alternative Academic Qualification (AAQ - formerly Applied Generals), equivalent to three A Levels..

 iv.
-Pathway 3: open to students whose best 8 GCSE grades add up to 30-34.
+Pathway 3\: open to students whose best 8 GCSE grades add up to 34-36.

-Applied General only programme.
+Applied General / Alternative Academic Qualification only programme.